Halloumi is a semi-hard cheese typically made from the milk of goats, sheep, or cows.

 Finally, note that halloumi is not suitable for those following a dairy-free or vegan diet.

-Vegetarians should also check the ingredient label carefully, as some varieties are produced using animal-derived rennet, an ingredient made from the stomachs of ruminant animals, such as cows, sheep, and goats.
+Vegetarians should also check the ingredient label carefully, as some varieties are produced using animal-derived rennet, an ingredient produced in the stomachs of ruminant animals, such as cows, sheep, and goats.

 Halloumi is often high in sodium, saturated fat, and calories, depending on how it’s prepared.
 It’s not suitable for those following a vegan or dairy-free diet.